ghosh64/track-detection/README.md

 To reproduce our environment, load the required packages as:

+''' bash
-"conda env create -f environment.yml"
+conda env create -f environment.yml
+'''

 ## Run: